JohnCoene/javascript-for-r/_book/4-12-shiny-complete.md

 download.file(lo, destfile = "assets/lorikeet.jpg")
 ```

-Finally we should also add a JavaScript file which will eventually contain our custom functions to run the image classifier.
+Finally we should also add a JavaScript file, which will eventually contain our custom functions to run the image classifier.

 ```r
 file.create("www/classify.js")
 ```

-At this  stage one should obtain a directory resembling the tree below.
+At this  stage, one should obtain a directory resembling the tree below.

 ```
 .